 "I experienced an invasion of my mind by a transcendentally rational mind, as if I had been insane all my life and suddenly I had become sane."

-Aside from the "pink beam", Dick described the vivid hallucinations as consisting of geometric patterns.
+From Wikipedia: Aside from the "pink beam", Dick described the vivid hallucinations as consisting of geometric patterns.
 Dick referred to the "transcendentally rational mind" as "Zebra", "God" and "VALIS".
 Dick wrote about the experiences, first in the semi-autobiographical novel Radio Free Albemuth and then in VALIS, The Divine Invasion and the unfinished The Owl in Daylight (known as the VALIS trilogy).

 VALIS (Vast Active Living Intelligence System) has been described as one node of an artificial satellite network originating from the star Sirius in the Canis Major constellation.
 According to Dick, the Earth satellite used the "pink laser beams" to transfer information and project holograms on Earth and to facilitate communication between an extraterrestrial species and humanity.
 Dick claimed that VALIS used "disinhibiting stimuli" to communicate, using symbols to trigger recollection of intrinsic knowledge through the loss of amnesia, achieving gnosis.

 Drawing directly from Platonism and Gnosticism, Dick wrote in his Exegesis: "We appear to be memory coils (

 DNA carriers capable of experience) in a computer-like thinking system which, although we have correctly recorded and stored thousands of years of experiential information, and each of us possesses somewhat different deposits from all the other life forms, there is a malfunction - a failure - of memory retrieval."